 Kognito's Friend2Friend Curriculum for secondary students is an interactive skill based approach to core prevention and wellness topics.
 The program includes three modules: Emotional & Mental Wellness, Substance Use and Safe & Caring Schools.
 Each module is made up of an online experiential portion that features simulated practice scenarios as well as lesson plans and discussion guides to extend the learning.

-Login access information will be emailed within one business day of purchase.
-The site license will remain active for 1 year after purchase and is valid for one school site.
-A downloadable, printable certificate of completion will be awarded upon completion of the training.
+You will receive an email from Kognito to begin the set-up process within one business day.
+Your site license will remain active for 1 year after purchase and is valid for one school site.

 EMOTIONAL & MENTAL WELLNESS

 Prepare youth to navigate mental health challenges faced by themselves and their peers through reducing stigma and normalizing help-seeking behavior.